Bailout Stigma: Government Bailout and Stigma

 \subsection{Uniform Distribution Example}

-To gain better understanding about the two types of equilibria and their possible coexistence, it is useful to exhibit them in full detail for some concrete parameter values.
-Assume uniform distribution $F(\t) = \t$, along with $S = 1/3$ and $I = 1/10$.
+To gain a better understanding about the two types of equilibria and their possible coexistence, it is useful to exhibit them in full detail for some concrete parameter values.
+Assume uniform distribution $F(\t) = \t$, along with $S = 1/4$ and $I = 1/10$.
+We choose these parameter values for the sake of exposition, as shown in Figure \ref{fig:uni_ex} below.
+However, the qualitative results shown in Figure \ref{fig:uni_ex} hold more generally for $S < 1/2$ (so that $\t_0 = 2S < 1$) and $I < p_0 = S$.

-The left panel (a) of Figure \ref{fig:uni_ex} depicts the set of threshold types $\hat \t$ supported in short-lived stimulation equilibria for various bailout terms $p_g$.
-The corresponding threshold for delayed equilibria is $\t_0$, depicted as dotted line.
-The right panel (b) of Figure \ref{fig:uni_ex} depicts the total volume of trade induced by short-lived stimulation equilibria (blue area) and delayed stimulation equilibria (red line) for differing levels of $p_g$.
+The left panel (a) of Figure \ref{fig:uni_ex} depicts the set of threshold types $\hat \t$ supported in SSE for various bailout terms $p_g$.
+The corresponding threshold type for DSE is $\t_0$, as indicated by the straight red line.
+The right panel (b) of Figure \ref{fig:uni_ex} depicts the total volume of trade induced by SSE (blue area) and DSE (red line) for differing levels of $p_g$.

-There are several interesting observations.
-First, as can be seen clearly by the blue area, there is a continuum of short-lived stimulation equilibria that induce different threshold values $\hat \t$.
-Note also that short-lived stimulation equilibria exist for $p_g> p_0=S=1/3$ but not when $p_g$ is sufficiently high.
-Specifically short-lived stimulation equilibria exist only for $p_g<0.804$, which is well below the upper bound $2\t_0-\E[\t|\t\le \t_0]=1$ identified in Theorem \ref{thm:nodelay}-(iii).
-Although not seen in the figure, there are typical multiple delayed equilibria (when at least one exists), but all of them induce the same threshold $\hat \t=\t_0$ and the same total trade volume, as formally stated in Theorem \ref{thm:delay}.
+This explicit example leads us to several interesting observations.
+First, as can be seen clearly by the blue area, {for a range of $p_g$'s, there is a continuum of SSE that induce different threshold values of $\hat \t$ for each $p_g$ in that range. } Note also that SSE exist for $p_g> p_0=S=1/4$, but do not exist when $p_g$ is sufficiently high.
+Specifically, SSE exist only for $p_g<0.603$, which is well below the upper bound $2\t_0-\E[\t|\t\le \t_0]=0.75$ identified in Theorem \ref{thm:nodelay}-(iii).
+Although not shown in the figure, typically multiple DSE exist, but all of them induce the same threshold $\hat \t=\t_0$ and the same total trade volume, as formally stated in Theorem \ref{thm:delay}.

-Second, both types of equilibria coexist for a range of $p_g$'s, as can be seen in the figure.
+Second, both types of equilibria coexist for a range of bailout offers, as can be seen in the figure.
 This multiplicity reflects the endogenous nature of equilibrium belief formation.
 Given a $p_g$, suppose a large measure of high-type firms accept a bailout but boycott the $t=2$ market to avoid stigma.
 This causes buyers to adjust down their offers in the $t=2$ market, in turn validating the firms' decision not to hold out in $t=1$.
-A short-lived stimulation equilibrium then arises.
-By contrast, if a large measure of high-type firms hold out in $t=1$ for the same $p_g$, then buyers in $t=2$ make high offers to attract them, which in turn validates their decision to hold out, leading to a delayed stimulation equilibrium.
+An SSE then arises.
+By contrast, if a large measure of high-type firms hold out in $t=1$ for the same $p_g$, then buyers in $t=2$ make high offers to attract them, which in turn validates their decision to hold out, leading to a DSE.